OPersian/python_research_tool/README.md

 - data size;
 - data type.

-Tasks can be configured and run from <URL-TBD>.
+Tasks can be configured and run from URL-TBD.

 The research itself is the results of programs execution: time taken and space taken.

-CSV reports with results are available for download from <URL-TBD>.
+CSV reports with results are available for download from URL-TBD.

 ### Application Requirements